Skip to content

 After graduate school, Teddy moved to Peru to volunteer with the Peace Corps.
 On the weekends, he climbed in the world-famous Cordillera Blanca.
 Once Teddy got home from Peru, his career pivoted toward rock climbing and outdoor adventure education.
 Since then, Teddy has climbed all over the United States, from the Gunks of New York to the Cochise Stronghold in Southern Arizona.
 One of his favorite, lesser-known areas is the City of Rocks in Idaho.

-Currently, Teddy is an Apprentice Rock Guide with the American Mountain Guides Association.
+Currently, Teddy is an Assistant Rock Guide with the American Mountain Guides Association.
 He is a licensed New York State Tier I climbing guide with additional licenses for hiking and camping.
 Teddy is also a certified Wilderness First Responder.

 During the offseason, he works as a freelance writer focusing on the outdoor industry.
 In addition, Teddy is a dog father of a lunatic Australian cattle dog named Dottie and questions daily his ability to tucker out his pup properly.
 Teddy speaks fluent Spanish and loves bridging language gaps between climbers from different cultures.